giovanni-sig/hello-world/README.md

 # hello-world

-I'm experiencing the power of Github, but I would rather continue watching Maniac on Netflix.
+I'm exploring the features of GitHub, but I would rather continue watching Maniac on Netflix.